Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19 (ESV)

 “So those who received his word were baptized, and there were added that day about three thousand souls.”
 (Acts 2:41)

 Yet it doesn’t have to occur the moment you believe.
 The Bible teaches that there is no reason to delay your baptism.
-After becoming a believer, you should participate in the next available opportunity the church provides for baptism.
-If you wait until you feel you are a “good enough” believer, you will never feel ready for baptism.
+After becoming a believer, participating in the next available opportunity the church provides for baptism is an act of obedience and a clear command of God’s Word.

 The word “baptize” means “to dip or submerge.”
-Immersion best symbolizes Christ’s burial and resurrection. (see Romans 6:1-11)
+Immersion best symbolizes Christ’s burial and resurrection.
+(Romans 6:1-11)

 In the Bible, we see parents bringing their children to Jesus.
 He held them and prayed for them and told us to welcome them.
 But he did not baptize them, and he did not tell anyone else to baptize them.

-So if baptism signifies salvation (as the Bible teaches), only people who intentionally have received salvation should experience baptism.
-Thus, the Bible would indicate that baptism is for people who have made a decision to follow Christ.
+Because baptism signifies salvation (as the Bible teaches), only people who intentionally have received salvation are to be baptized.
+Thus, the Bible would indicate that baptism is for people who have decided to follow Christ.

 If you have not experienced a believer’s baptism, even though you have experienced baptism as an infant, the full meaning and significance of baptism has yet to take place in your life.
-We strongly encourage you to be baptized as an adult believer in Christ.
+Again, baptism is a command from the Lord of every believer of Jesus Christ.

 It illustrates Christ’s death, burial, and resurrection.